You are here

 What is the Cultural Orientation program?

 The Government of Nunavut believes that Inuit societal values are the foundation of an open, responsive and accountable government.
-The GN is committed to ensuring that programs and services are more effective and relevant through Inuit Qaujimajatuqangit and Inuit societal values.
+The GN is committed to ensuring that programs and services are more effective and relevant through Inuit Qaujimajatuqangit and Inuit societal values (ISV).

-Cultural orientation sessions provide GN staff with the opportunity to learn about the history and culture of Nunavut, and also support employees to incorporate Inuit Qaujimajatuqangit and Inuit societal values into the workplace.
+Cultural orientation sessions provide GN staff with the opportunity to learn about the history and culture of Nunavut, and support employees to incorporate Inuit Qaujimajatuqangit and ISV into the workplace.

 Topics covered include: